Our Team

-A group of people with lived experience of persistent pain who guide Our Recovery.
-They bring with them insights from living with pain, as well as diverse skills and learned experience.
+A group of people who guide Our Recovery.
+They bring with them insights from living with pain,Ā and/or diverse skills and learned experience.
+Together, we elevate lived experience insights.

 Angie Clerc-Hawke, Founder